AFGI: Towards Accurate and Fast-convergent Gradient Inversion Attack in Federated Learning: AFGI Algorithm Design

-Here, Eq~\eqref{eq:obj} employs the cosine similarity distance ($cos(\cdot)$) (in Eq~\eqref{eq:cos}) to measure the gap between $\nabla W'$ and $\nabla W$ which is following~\cite{geiping2020inverting}.
-The computational complexity of Eq~\eqref{eq:cos} is where $d$ is the dimension of the image data matrix.
-When Eq~\eqref{eq:obj} approaches to 0, $\hat x$ approximates $x$.
-In Section~\ref{sec:exp}, we will experimentally compare different loss functions to show that using $cos(\cdot)$ results in the best $\hat x$.
+Here, Equation~\ref{eq:obj} employs the cosine similarity distance (denoted by $cos(\cdot)$ in Equation~\ref{eq:cos}) to measure the gap between $\nabla W'$ and $\nabla W$, following the previous work~\cite{geiping2020inverting}.
+The computational complexity of Equation~\ref{eq:cos} is , where $d$ is the dimension of the image data matrix.
+When Equation~\ref{eq:obj} approaches 0, $\hat x$ approximates $x$.
+In Section~\ref{sec:exp}, we will empirically compare different loss functions to demonstrate that $cos(\cdot)$ is a better choice as the loss function in our problem.